Want to take steps towards a healthier life? Live Well Suffolk provides free and friendly guidance and support.

 8. Fly a kite.
-The Kite Society of Great Britain's website lists a number of groups that regularly meet for special flying days with experienced members who offer advice and assistance.
+The Kite Society of Great Britain can point you to a number of groups that regularly meet for special flying days with experienced members who offer advice and assistance.
 Some also run kite-making workshops.

 9. Try a beach holiday.
-When they hit the sand, children find a multitude of ways to exercise, including games, swimming and plenty of running around.
+When they hit the sand, children find a multitude of ways to exercise, including games, swimming, and plenty of running around.
 Or try an activity-based holiday.
-Read more about healthy holidays with children and activity holidays.

-It’s just as important to make sure the lunchbox your child takes to school provide a healthy, balanced lunch as when they eat at home.
+It's just as important to make sure the lunchbox your child takes to school provides as healthy and balanced a lunch as what they would eat at home.

-This means plenty of foods that contain the nutrients that children need, and fewer foods that are high in sugar and saturated fat.
+This means plenty of foods that contain the nutrients that children need, and fewer foods high in sugar and saturated fat.

-You can learn the healthy foods basics in Good food and diet.
+Learn about the healthy foods basics in Food and diet.

 A balanced packed lunch should contain:

-- Protein foods.
-These are meat, fish, eggs, beans and others.
+- protein foods – including meat, fish, eggs, beans and others

-- A dairy item.
-This could be cheese or yoghurt.
+- a dairy item – this could be cheese or a yoghurt

 Get ideas for healthy starchy foods.

-Replace chocolate bars and cakes with fresh fruit, dried fruit or unsalted nuts.
-Vary the fruit each day and get them to try new things, like kiwi or melon.
+Replace chocolate bars and cakes with fresh fruit.
+Vary the fruit each day and get them to try new things, such as kiwi or melon.

 Here are more ideas for healthy food swaps.